cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/import-assets-from-google-sheets.md

 ## Import assets from Google Sheets

-To import assets from Google Sheets, you need to follow five general steps:
+To import assets from Google Sheets, follow these five general steps:

-1. Create a spreadsheet in Google Sheets.
+1. Create a Spreadsheet in Google Sheets.
-2. Create a Google Sheets connection.
+2. Create a Google Sheets Connection.
-3. Find and select the recipe.
+3. Find and Select the Recipe.
-4. Copy and customize the recipe.
+4. Copy and Customize the Recipe.
-5. Start the recipe.
+5. Start the Recipe.

 The following is a step-by-step guide to walk you through the configuration process.

-### 1. Create a spreadsheet in Google Sheets
+### 1. Create a Spreadsheet in Google Sheets

-To import assets from Google Sheets into the Cobalt platform, we first have to create a spreadsheet with the following columns: `Title`, `Type`, `Description`.
+To import assets from Google Sheets into the Cobalt platform, first create a spreadsheet with the following columns: `Title`, `Type`, `Description`.
-`Title` and `Description` can be anything, but `Type` needs to be one of:
+`Title` and `Description` can be anything, but `Type` needs to be one of the following:
 - `unknown`
 - `web`
 - `mobile`